 Signs That My Car Needs To Be Replaced With a New Battery

 You will want to replace your battery if it leaves you stranded.
 But, you don't want to buy a new one too soon and spend more money than necessary.
 To tell when that time is, you can test the battery's voltage with a multimeter or look for signs that your battery is bad.
+Most of the time, car battery heat is the culprit for having such damages so make sure to keep your keep your vehicle away from hot temperature.

 What Are Some Of The Indicators That A Battery Is Malfunctioning?
 Here are the things that show that your battery is about to die.
 If you see any of these, get your car fixed.
 Use a multimeter to check the power in the battery.